 In practical terms, content signed with a 2048 bit key today will not be valid indefinitely.
 Imagine in the year 2040 you want to try out a copy of some code you released with a digital signature in 2013.
 In 2040, that signature may not be trustworthy: most software in that era would probably see the key and tell you there is no way you can trust it.
-The NIST speculates that 2048 bit keys will be valid up to about the year 2030, so that implies that any code you sign with a 2048 bit key today will have to be resigned with a longer key in the year 2029.
+The NIST speculates that 2048 bit keys will be valid up to about the year 2030, so that implies that any code you sign with a 2048 bit key today will have to be re-signed with a longer key in the year 2029.
 You would do that re-signing in the 2048 bit twilight period while you still trust the old signature.
-Fortunately, there are likely to be few projects where such old code will be in demand.

 4096 in practice